 Officer Max was the fourth K-9 officer to serve Columbia.
 Max was purchased from Castle Kennels in late 2006.
 Officer Max and his handler, Officer Mann, did all of his continued training at the Castle Training Center.
 Max received free vet services from Landisville Animal Hospital and Officer Mann was able to obtain a $500 gift certificate from GIANT FOODS to cover Max’s food expenses.
 At the February 13, 2012 council meeting, Mayor Lutz thanked Dr. Duple, Landisville Animal Hospital, Veterinarian to Officer Max, and presented her with a plaque thanking her for all the care and services rendered for K-9 Officer Max.
 The Borough deeply appreciates these donated services.
 Officer Mann and K-9 Officer Max, as well as Police Chief Brommer, Officer Brent Keyser and Connie Beury, Chair of the K-9 Campaign also attended the meeting and offered their deep gratitude and thanks as well to Dr. Duple

-Officer Max was retired earlier this year (2014) and passed away in late March 2014 from cancer.
+Officer Max retired in early 2014 and passed away in late March 2014 from cancer.
 The Borough may replace Officer Max in the future.